-The Company (Registration No. 199306606E) is incorporated and domiciled in Singapore with its registered office and principal place of business at 20 Upper Circular Road #03-06 The Riverwalk, Singapore 058416.
+The Company (Registration No. 199306606E) is incorporated and domiciled in Singapore with its registered office and principal place of business at 20 Upper Circular Road, #03-06 The Riverwalk, Singapore 058416.
 The Company is listed on the mainboard of the Singapore Exchange Securities Trading Limited.
 The financial statements are expressed in Singapore dollars.

-The principal activities of the Company are those of investment holding.
+The principal activity of the Company is that of investment holding.

-The principal activities of the subsidiaries are disclosed in Note 15.
+The principal activities of the subsidiaries are disclosed in Note 14.

-The statement of financial position and statement of changes in equity of the Company and the consolidated financial statements of the Group for the year ended December 31, 2012 were authorised for issue by the Board of Directors on March 26, 2013.
+The consolidated financial statements of the Group and statement of financial position and statement of changes in equity of the Company for the year ended December 31, 2013 were authorised for issue by the Board of Directors on March 27, 2014.